data-preservation-programs/singularity/docs/en/cli-reference/deal/send-manual.md

    Deal Proposal

-   --duration value, -d value     Duration in epoch or in duration format, i.e. 1500000, 2400h (default: 12840h[535 days]) --keep-unsealed                Whether to keep unsealed copy (default: true) --price-per-deal value         Price in FIL per deal (default: 0) --price-per-gb value           Price in FIL  per GiB (default: 0) --price-per-gb-epoch value     Price in FIL per GiB per epoch (default: 0) --root-cid value               Root CID that is required as part of the deal proposal, if empty, will be set to empty CID (default: Empty CID)
+   --client value                 Client address to send deal from --duration value, -d value     Duration in epoch or in duration format, i.e. 1500000, 2400h (default: 12840h[535 days]) --keep-unsealed                Whether to keep unsealed copy (default: true) --piece-cid value              Piece CID of the deal --piece-size value             Piece Size of the deal (default: "32GiB") --price-per-deal value         Price in FIL per deal (default: 0) --price-per-gb value           Price in FIL  per GiB (default: 0) --price-per-gb-epoch value     Price in FIL per GiB per epoch (default: 0) --provider value               Storage Provider ID to send deal to --root-cid value               Root CID that is required as part of the deal proposal, if empty, will be set to empty CID (default: Empty CID)
    --start-delay value, -s value  Deal start delay in epoch or in duration format, i.e. 1000, 72h (default: 72h[3 days]) --verified                     Whether to propose deals as verified (default: true)